demonh3x/demonh3x.github.io/_posts/2015-03-05-optimizing-the-communication.md

 *Going back to the analogy: this is making your mouth articulate words faster to keep up with the thoughts in your head.*

 You have to be careful to learn properly the  actions.
 Because if you learn that moving a finger to press a key to do an action, but that key doesn't do that action, you are going to be correcting yourself very often and losing time because of it.
+By polishing my finger moves I saved some time.

 *Going back to the analogy: this is stuttering while trying to say something.*

 The Result
 ----------
 <iframe src="https://player.vimeo.com/video/121234763" width="500" height="313" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/121234763">Coin Changer Kata</a> from <a href="https://vimeo.com/user33522377">Mateu Adsuara</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+That's 5 minutes 15 seconds.
+And there is yet room for improvement.

+Remember:
+`Strive for progress, not perfection`